Approximate Nash equilibria in large nonconvex aggregative games: Existence of -PNE in large non-convex sum-aggregative games

-\begin{rem} Theorem \ref{thm:lsc} extends Rosen's theorem on the existence of PNE in games with convex continuous cost functions \cite{Rosen1965} to the case where the cost functions are only l.s.c. instead of being continuous with respect to the players' own actions. \tcbl{This extension is not trivial.
-Our proof follows the same lines as Rosen, and relies on the use of the Kakutani's fixed point theorem \cite{Kakutani1941}.
-In particular, we show in Lemma \ref{lm:rosen} that the conditions required to apply the Kakutani's theorem are fulfilled in our case of l.s.c. convex games.}
+\begin{rem} \tcbl{Theorem \ref{thm:lsc} is a natural extension of Rosen's theorem on the existence of PNEs in games with convex continuous cost functions \cite{Rosen1965} to the case where the cost functions are only l.s.c. instead of being continuous with respect to the players' own actions. }

-The following example shows that even the continuity of $f_i$ on $\X_i$ cannot guarantee the continuity of $\tfi$ on $\tXi$, so that Rosen's theorem is not sufficient here.
+The following example shows that even the continuity of $f_i$ on $\X_i$ cannot guarantee the continuity of $\tfi$ on $\tXi$, meaning that Rosen's theorem is not sufficient here.